Ethann93/Time-Series-Forecasting-with-XGBoost-Cross-Validation-/README.md

 # Time-Series-Forecasting-with-XGBoost-Cross-Validation-
-Time Series Forecasting with XGBoost & Cross validation in order to predict the future
+ Another approach towards time Series Forecasting with XGBoost & Cross validation in order to predict the future.
+First approach https://github.com/Ethann93/Predictions-Energy-Consumption

 Time series forecasting plays a crucial role in various domains, from finance to energy consumption prediction.
 In this project, we'll explore time series forecasting using the XGBoost algorithm, a popular machine learning model, for predicting energy use.